 THERE IS NO BAND

 Through painting, sculpture, installation and video, Natessa Amin, S.E.
 Benezra, Sarah Pater and A.J.
-Rombach invite guests into their circle, a “coven" empowered by ritual practice, chance meetings, places of convergence, and a celebration of feminine identity.
+Rombach invite guests into their circle, a “coven" empowered by ritual practice, chance meetings, and places of convergence.
 The four have developed personal lexical symbols that reinterpret elements of reality for the willing guest: something on the periphery, a circle on the edge, a tangential reality.

 ABOUT THE ARTISTS: